File: Commands\Test\MTP\TestApplicationActionQueue.cs

 private int? _aggregateExitCode;

-private static readonly Lock _lock = new();
+private readonly Lock _lock = new();

 public TestApplicationActionQueue(int degreeOfParallelism, BuildOptions buildOptions, TestOptions testOptions, TerminalTestReporter output, Action<CommandLineOptionMessages> onHelpRequested)